-- Install wood burning stoves following manufacturer's instructions or have a professional do the installation. - Keep fireplaces and woodstoves clean. - Clean annually by a certified chimney specialist. - Keep area around fireplace and woodstove clean and free of debris, decorations and flammable materials. - ALWAYS use a metal or heat-tempered glass screen with fireplaces. - Install spark screens and caps on chimneys. - Install stovepipe thermometers to monitor flue temperatures. - Keep air inlets open on woodstoves and fireplaces. - If closed, inlets cause creosote buildup and lead to chimney fires.
+- Install wood burning stoves following manufacturer's instructions or have a professional do the installation. - Keep fireplaces and woodstoves clean. - o Have a certified chimney specialist clean annually. - Keep the area around fireplaces and woodstoves clean and free of debris, decorations, and flammable materials. - Always use a metal or heat-tempered glass screen with fireplaces. - Install spark screens and caps on chimneys. - Install stovepipe thermometers to monitor flue temperatures. - Keep air inlets open on woodstoves and fireplaces. - If closed, inlets cause creosote buildup and lead to chimney fires.